Friday, September 13, 2024

 • In a CDB with only a single PDB, set SGA_TARGET to the same value at CDB and PDB levels.

-• Therefore, where there are multiple PDBs, SGA_TARGET at CDB level should be set to the sum of the setting for each PDB.
+• Therefore, where there are multiple PDBs, SGA_TARGET at CDB level should be set to the sum of the settings for each PDB.
 However, I haven't tested this yet.

 • There is no recommendation to reserve SGA for use by the CDB only, nor in my experience is there any need so to do.